 About the Native Plant Sale

-In the large tents on the lawn near the Visitor Center, more than 200 species of native grasses, woodland, prairie, and savanna plants, and trees and shrubs will be available to purchase, while supplies last.
+In the large tents on the lawn near the Visitor Center, more than 200 species of native grasses, woodland, prairie, and savanna plants to purchase, while supplies last.
+Trees and shrubs will only be available through the online sale.

-A selection of trees, shrubs, garden mixes, and half and full flats of select species can be ordered at foamadison.org from January 1 through March 15, 2022, with curbside pickup in May.
+A selection of trees, shrubs, garden mixes, and half and full flats of select species can be ordered at foamadison.org from January 1 through March 15, 2023, with curbside pickup in May.
 The online sale is open to anyone.
 By ordering online, you can get popular plants in larger quantities, garden mixes, and your choice of trees and shrubs.
-Ordering details available later in 2021.

-To get the latest news about the plant sale:
+To get news and information about the plant sale: